arminmoin/ML-Quadrat/README.md

 # ML-Quadrat (ML2)
-ML2 is a Computer-Aided Software Engineering (CASE) and "Low-Code" tool, based on the Model-Driven Software Engineering (MDSE) paradigm, specifically the Domain-Specific Modeling (DSM) methodology with full code generation.
+ML2 is a Computer-Aided Software Engineering (CASE) tool, based on the Model-Driven Software Engineering (MDSE) paradigm, specifically the Domain-Specific Modeling (DSM) methodology with full code generation.
 ML2 is focused on creating smart services for the Internet of Things (IoT) and Cyber-Physical Systems (CPS).
 Moreover, it is based on the [ThingML](https://github.com/TelluIoT/ThingML) project.
 Similar to ThingML, ML2 is built using the Eclipse Modeling Framework (EMF), and is release under the terms of the Apache 2.0 permissive open source license.
+However, unlike ThingML, ML2 enables Data Analytics & Machine Learning (DAML) at the modeling layer.
+In other words, the practicioner has access to the APIs of ML libraries and frameworks, such as Scikit-Learn, Keras, TensorFlow, Pytorch and WEKA at the modeling layer.
+The model-to-code transformations generate the full source code of the entire software solution, including the ML models in a fully automated manner.
+Moreover, the generated code can train, deploy, use, and possibly re-train the ML models.
+Further, one may bring a pre-trained ML model with any arbitrary architecture and trained with any arbitrary learning algorithm, and simply "connect" or "plug" it into the software model.

 The name ML-Quadrat ("Quadrat" is the German word for "square" / ˆ2) refers to the fact that the project is about two MLs: (i) ML for Modeling Language (as in ThingML); (ii) ML for Machine Learning, i.e., a sub-discipline of Artificial Intelligence (AI).
 However, in what follows, we refer to the project name as ML2 for simplicity.